tidalcycles/tidal-doc/docs/reference/harmony_melody.md

 Type: rolled :: Pattern a -> Pattern a
 ```

-The rolled function takes no argument, and simulates a downward strum pattern on a guitar.
-Notes are played low to high, and are evenly distributed within (1/4) of the chord event length, as opposed to arp/arpeggiate that spread the notes over the whole event
+The `rolled` function takes no arguments, and simulates a downward strum pattern on a guitar.
+Notes are played low to high, and are evenly distributed within (1/4) of the chord event length, as opposed to `arp`/`arpeggiate` that spread the notes over the whole event.

 ```haskell
 d1 $ rolled $ n "<a'm9'8 e'7sus4'8>" # sound "superpiano"